-When I became Wiccan, in college, I was very sure that I would have to be a solitary forever because there were absolutely no Wiccan covens in West Michigan.
+When I became Wiccan, in college, I was very sure that I would have to be a solitary forever because there were absolutely no British Traditional Wiccan covens in West Michigan.
 (Spoiler: There were.)
 I graduated and moved out East, where I connected with Blue Star groves and teachers and began learning and practicing Blue Star Wicca.
 If I ever moved back home, I thought, I would start a coven of my own, because I had felt such a deep loss that there were no covens near me then.
 I felt called to that Work.

-The Wheel turns, life goes on, and before I moved back, I discovered that there have been covens and individual Wiccans here for a long time — if I’d known where to look or who to talk to.
-And since I’ve come back, new covens and groups have sprung up, reopened, become more public and easier to find, including MoonFire, the coven I’m now part of.
+The Wheel turns, life goes on, and before I really did move back, I discovered that there have been covens and individual Wiccans here in Michigan for a long time — if I’d known where to look or who to talk to.
+And since I’ve come back, new covens and groups from several traditions have sprung up, reopened, or become more public and easier to find, including MoonFire, the coven I’m now part of.

 Yet my calling remained: Start the coven.
 Here, where it’s needed.